contentful/slash-developers/docs/tutorials/general/import-and-export.md

 gem install contentful-importer
 ~~~

-Before anything, we must create a content model using the [Contentful's Website Interface](http://www.contentful.com).
+Before anything, we must create a content model using the [Contentful's Web Interface](http://www.contentful.com).
 Then, you download the content model and save it in a `content_model.json` file:

 ~~~ bash
  curl -X GET \